rtm/js-pick-notation/js-pick-notation.md

 #### Rest

-In addition, there is the "rest" pseudo-key, written as `...`.
+In addition, there is the "all" pseudo-key, written as `*`.
-This refers to keys which haven't been mentioned yet.
+This refers to all keys (which haven't been mentioned yet).

 For example, we can pick an object's values into an array with:

-    object.[ ... ]
+    object.[*]

 #### Ranges

-There is also a range key, useful in array arithmetic, which has the syntax `key...key`.
+There is also a range key, useful in array arithmetic, which has the syntax `key to key`.

 For example, we can reverse an array with

-    a.[-1 ...
-0]
+    a.[-1 to 0]

 #### Picktypes